 Boys are notorious eaters, especially teenagers, so you should plan on spending $15 to $20 a meal for your player to eat dinner and $10 a player for lunch while you travel.
 You can always pack your own food as well to save on costs.

-Tournaments have fees as well that will vary.
-Your team can plan on paying anywhere from $250 a tournament up to $900 a tournament for the high-end experiences.
+Travel baseball tournaments have fees as well that will vary.
+Your team can plan on paying anywhere from $250 a weekend tournament up to $900 a tournament for the high-end experiences.

 If you're going to a big tournament a thousand miles away, plan on the cost of plane tickets as well.
 If you're staying more local, then you need to figure in gas as well.
 You should plan on spending at least a couple hundred dollars on gas for each road trip you and the team take.